Chile Ristras of New Mexico

 Some claim that plain water is best, while others claim that sugar, beer, bread, citrus fruits, tomato juice and oil can also help.
 Scientific research says that milk or milk based products which contain casein are the most helpful.
 Casein is a protein that unbinds the capsaicin from the nerve receptors on the taste buds, and puts out the fire!

-What is the difference between red and greed chile fruit?
+What is the difference between red and green chile fruit?

 Red and green fruit represent two developmental stages of the same chile fruit.
 The plant produces green fruit, which turns red if the pods are left on the plant.
 The red fruit is usually dried and ground into chile powder.
 Green chile is roasted and peeled for fresh consumption, canning or freezing.